tpmorris/WhatIfNotes/TimNotes.md

 ## Chapter 6 *Graphical representation of causal effects*

-The bit on causal DAGs well-trodden ground for those of us who have read about DAGs before.
+The bit on causal DAGs well-trodden ground for those of us who have read about them before.
 We preferred the way this was done in *Book of Why* with the series of fun puzzles, but hey, it's clear here (and there were many infuriating things in *Book of Why*).
-Just a bit weird how they talk about so many things; it makes it harder to focus on any one (e.g. SWIG, FCISTG)
+Just a bit weird how they talk about so many things; it makes it harder to focus on any one (e.g. SWIG, FCISTG).

 'Causal DAGs are of no practical use unless we make an assumption linking the causal structure represented by the DAG to the data obtained in a study'.
-I suspect the authors would agree that causal DAGs are also of practical use for considering the structure of the data that *might* arise in studies of different designs e.g. 'If I designed a study in this way then my causal structure would look like DAG 1; if I designed it in that way then it would look like DAG 2.
+I suspect the authors would agree that causal DAGs are also of practical use for considering possible hypothetical studies of different designs e.g. 'If I designed a study in this way then my causal structure would look like DAG 1; if I designed it in that way then it would look like DAG 2.
 Can I estimate my estimand with either study, just one of them or neither?'

 Technical point 6.1 the Markov factorisation formula switches without warning from random variables $V$ to their realisations $v$.
 Is this intentional, i.e. linking to the data actually obtained from the study?
 If so, why write $V$ previously?
 Actually I notice now that this has happened earlier e.g. $Y^{a=1}$

-6.2 Typo in final sentence: says 'conditionally' and should say 'conditional'.
+6.2 Typo in final sentence: says 'conditionally'; should say 'conditional'.

 6.3 Seems strange to use the word *predict* in 'when we already have information on $B$, does information about $A$ improve our ability to predict $Y$?'

 6.3 Oh gosh I don't like the whole square-box convention to represent conditioning.
 Surely this is not a DAG any more?
 It was a relief when Pearl didn't do this in *Book of Why*.

 6.3 Why are they talking about random variability as a source of association?
-They're going to say 'random confounding' later as a causal concept aren't they...
+They're going to say 'random confounding' later as a causal concept aren't they…

 6.4 I didn't follow the sentence 'Therefore, our choice of counterfactual theory in Chapters 1–5 did not really privilege one particular approach but only one particular notation.'

-6.4 'Regardless of the notation used...'
-Graphs don't have a way of encoding positivity, do they?
+6.4 'Regardless of the notation used…' Graphs don't have a way of encoding positivity, do they?
 In fact, they can have arrows where there is non-positivity (see [here](https://twitter.com/JessGeraldYoung/status/1204403763341070336) where Young told me these are necessary).

 Fine point 6.2 typo: I'm not sure what it was supposed to say but 'exist a setting represented by Figure 6' doesn't make sense.
 Is the word *exist* there by mistake?

-6.5 'We say that there is systematic bias when the data are insufficient to identify -- compute -- the causal effect even with an infinite sample size.'
+6.5 'We say that there is systematic bias when the data are insufficient to identify – compute – the causal effect even with an infinite sample size.'
 Identifiability is not estimability and being able to compute an effect is surely an estimation (not estimability) problem!
 Is this going to end up as something about 'random confounding'?

 6.5 Are they using 'consistency' here in its statistical sense or in the causal sense described earlier?
 Are they the actually related?
 (They say that lack of [unconditional] bias implies consistency)